kenichiro-kimura/soracom-button/README.md

 This is a [SORACOM LTE-M Button for Enterprise](https://users.soracom.io/ja-jp/guides/iot-devices/lte-m-button-enterprise/) simulator applicaton works on Windows and Mac.

-Currently, the text in the application is only available in Japanese.

 ## How to install

 Download and run the binary that matches your environment from the release page.